Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      3. The [=ingest source=] SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
-If this is not the case, the domain name<->IP address mapping(s) must be known and static.
+If this is not the case, the domain name<->IP address mapping(s) MUST be known and static.
      4. In the case of 3, [=ingest source=] MUST update the IP to hostname resolution respecting the TTL (time-to-live) from DNS query responses.
         This enables better resilience to IP address changes in large-scale